Last Updated on June 14, 2022 by Jeremy

 Yoga in Market Square

 If you're like us, odds are good you're going to overindulge on Saturday, so why not head down to Market Square on Sunday for their summer yoga series?
-Join a few hundred new friends for one of the largest outdoor yoga events in the city.
+Join a few hundred new friends for one of the largest outdoor yoga events in the city from 10 to 11 am.

 Allegheny City Brewing